tony-josi/aes/readme.md

 #### v3.0 Update Notes

-* Added python bindings for the aes library for file encryption/decryption
+* Added python bindings for the AES library for file encryption/decryption
-* Changed file IO to use basic_stream lib of C++ instead of open() to fix a bug arising from incorrect calculation of file size for larger files
+* Changed file IO to use basic_stream lib of C++ instead of open() to fix a bug arising from the incorrect calculation of file size for larger files
 * Changed plain enums to enum classes
 * Changed iteration variable type to size_t to support larger files
-* Added D_CRT_SECURE_NO_WARNINGS option to cmake file if target platform is MSVC to avoid error/warning about fopen() in Visual Studio
+* Added D_CRT_SECURE_NO_WARNINGS option to cmake file if the target platform is MSVC to avoid error/warning about fopen() in Visual Studio
-* Removed warnings associated with string lib header not used in the aes lib.
+* Removed warnings associated with string lib header not used in the AES lib.

 #### To Do:
-* Use pointer based XOR operation instead of loop - individual bytes & XOR
+* Use pointer based XOR operation instead of a loop - individual bytes & XOR
 * Implement other encryption modes - Cipher block chaining, Output feedback, Counter modes
-* Implement algorithm for mix column & inverse mix column instead of lookup table for learning
+* Implement algorithm for mix column & inverse mix column instead of a lookup table for learning

 ###### File TODO:
 * Complete todo